Evidence-based

 Antidepressants- The Mayo Clinic reports tricyclic antidepressants like amitriptyline and nortriptyline, have been used with some success to help treat tinnitus.
 Confusingly, these same medications end up on lists of medications that make tinnitus worse.
 More research is needed here so talk to your doctor for expert advice.

 Benzodiazepines- Can benzodiazepines cause tinnitus?
 Not likely.
-The Mayo Clinic reports Xanax may help reduce tinnitus symptoms.
+The Mayo Clinic reports Xanax (alprazolam) may help reduce tinnitus symptoms.
 This leaves Vestibular Migraine and Meniere’s Disease patients in a tough spot since Xanax is one of the vestibular suppressants not recommended for us.
 Due to the short life of its effect, it may prompt patients to use it more often and increase the risk of addiction.
-Plan to talk with your specialist about the possibility of using a different benzo recommended for dizzy patients like valium or ativan best used short term as a rescue.
+Plan to talk with your specialist about the possibility of using a different benzo recommended for dizzy patients like Valium (diazepam) or Ativan (lorazepam) best used short term as a rescue.

 Medication Caution- Be aware some medications are ototoxic and can make tinnitus worse including antibiotics, aspirin, diuretics and other types of antidepressants.
 The Mayo Clinic put together a comprehensive list of medications that can make tinnitus worse.